 Setting these myths aside, research by Brevet reinforces nearly 30 years of academic work around high performance.
 There are in fact a defined set of behaviors practiced by the best sales professionals.
-But likely, these aren’t the qualities most associate with the “ideal rep profile.”
+But likely, these aren’t the qualities most associate with the “ideal salesperson profile.”
 No matter their innate personality traits, executing these behaviors separates top performers from the pack.

 Sales opportunities involve a mix of factors – buyer roles, competitors, concepts around the problem and solution, and so on.
 The best reps enter new deals eyes wide open, focusing on the situational variables at work.
 They avoid assuming or jumping to conclusions without targeted discovery.

 High-performing sales professionals match information about the situation to a select set of deal patterns.
 Psychologists call these patterns “scripts”, and they help people quickly make sense of complex situations.
 Research demonstrates that the cognitive scripts of the best salespeople are larger and more detailed.
 Top performers filter the situational factors into a set of deal scenario patterns.

 Executing the Right Sales Action for the Situation

 Pattern-matching helps the best reps run the right sales play and at the right time.
 Their cognitive scripts serve as shorthand to guide action.
 They map the situational factors to the most effective strategies – what to do, say, and show, etc. Sometimes the best sales play is to disrupt the prospect’s thinking.
 Other times it is communicating solution ROI.
 And in most deals, it means running a series of different plays along the sales journey.
 Timing the appropriate sales action is critical.